dbuenzli/vg/README.md

    the HTML canvas, PDF and SVG renderers.
 - `vecho.native`, like echo(1) but produces a PDF file on stdout, the font file can be specified, invoke with `-help` for options.
+- `fglyphs.native`, renders a font's glyphs to a PDF file (without using Vg's glyph API).